Sound Insulation Guide overview

 Tip 6, double-stud walls reduce flanking, especially horizontally.
 Wall type matters most for horizontally separated rooms and for diagonally separated rooms.
 Vertically separated rooms (one apartment above another) are less sensitive to whether the partition is single-stud or double-stud.

-Tip 7, do not over-invest.
-The Guide is one supplementary resource for one ExAC objective.
+Tip 7, do not over-invest in study time on this Guide.
+It is one supplementary reference for one ExAC objective.
 Spend most of your Section 3 study time on CHING Chapters 3 to 8 and 10, and on CHOP Chapters 2.5, 5.4, and 6.4.
 Use this Guide to deepen your understanding of acoustic detailing.
-One focused reading is enough.
+One focused read is enough.

 Common ExAC scenarios where the Sound Insulation Guide is the answer